 Activity distance rating

-Food The activity level of Redbone Coonhounds varies widely, depending upon whether they hunt or not, and how much exercise they get.
-Speak with your veterinarian about the optimal dog food type and quantity for your Red.
+Food The activity level of Redbone Coonhounds varies widely, depending upon whether they hunt, and how much exercise they get.
+Consult your veterinarian about the optimal dog food type and quantity for your Red.

 Health and Grooming